 A lawyer from our firm can help refute such a claim with a corroborating statement from a specialist, like a neurologist.
 If the lawyer can get testimony like this from an expert, this may help.
 Even if a claimant’s diagnostic testing was inconclusive, the lawyer and an expert may still be able to provide evidence of a TBI.

 An insurer could also claim a claimant’s TBI is minor.
 While it’s true that some symptoms of a TBI can be subtle and minor, such as memory issues, other symptoms can be major.
 Also, a patient may need a year or longer to recover or may not recover at all.
 A TBI lawyer understands these things and knows how to defend against insurers’ claims.

 For a free legal consultation with a traumatic brain injury lawyer serving Dayton, call 614-545-3930

-Depending on how your traumatic brain injury occurred, there are different losses and damages that you may be able to file a claim for, and there are different parties whom you may be able to seek compensation from.
+Depending on how your traumatic brain injury occurred and what the consequences are, you could file a lawsuit for different damages.
+Also, you may be able to seek compensation from different parties.

 - Hospitalization and ambulance costs

 - Lost or reduced earning potential